wangso/KubeEdge-rpi-dev/Chameleon-version/ImageProcessingWebServices/README.md

     $ kubectl logs -f server_pod_ID

-3. Update server address to listen to
+3. Update server address to listen to (URL is depending on if the host machine has TLS, change to HTTP if no TLS on the host)

     $ curl -X POST -H 'Content-Type: application/json' https://Server_IP:Port/setNextServer -d '{"server":"Server_IP:Port"}'